Benefits and financial support for carers

 Council Tax reductions - In Central Bedfordshire the Disabled Band Reduction scheme provides for a reduction in the Council Tax rate if an extra room is required for special needs, or if extra space is needed for wheelchair access indoors.

-Your local Citizens Advice Bureau (link opens in new window) can help you with completing forms.
+Your local Citizens Advice (link opens in new window) office can help you with completing forms.